kanaria69/Mainecoco/README.md

-## Where do sheep go to get their hair cut?
-The baa-baa shop.
+## Ben & Jerry's really need to improve their operation.
+The only way to get there is down a rocky road.